 The Major Crimes maintains a group of highly skilled prosecutors who assist county and district attorneys in prosecuting the most difficult and demanding criminal cases throughout Kansas.
-The Section hosts regional Attorney General Calls that provide an opportunity to present continuing legal education on emerging prosecution and appellate issues and provides special training to law enforcement officers and officials, victims' advocates, and court services personnel on major criminal issues.
+The Section hosts regional continuing legal education on emerging prosecution and appellate issues, and provides training to law enforcement officers and officials, and allied professionals on major criminal issues.